Zabrane/qlnd/doc/loopGuide.md

 In the channel image below, the local balance (outbound capacity) is very low whereas the remote balance (inbound capacity) is very high.
 In such a situation, the amount of funds which can be sent to the remote end is very limited and the channel needs rebalancing to increase the outbound capacity.
-The local balance can be increaed in this case using a Loop In, in which on-chain funds are swapped for off-chain funds.
+The local balance can be increaed using a Loop In, in which on-chain funds are swapped for off-chain funds.

 ![](ChannelBeforeLoop.png)

-In order to perform a Loop in, the channel id first needs to be extracted.
+In order to perform a Loop In, the channel id first needs to be extracted.
 This can be done using the commands below.

 ```q
 q)t:(uj/) enlist@'.lnd.listChannels[][`channels]